Lorti/manu.ninja/_posts/2017-09-26-game-loop-with-rxjs-5-immutable-js.md

 Let's dive right into it by creating the first stream.
 We'll first concentrate on RxJS and afterwards add Immutable.js.

-## Creating an RxJS observable for the game's clock
+## Create an RxJS observable for the game's clock

 Load RxJS and Immutable.js from a CDN, as in the CodePen examples, or install and import their npm packages.